orange-cloudfoundry/stratos-ui-cf-packager/README.md

 ## Usage

-Golang is required, and version 1.9 is recommended as this is the cersion used by the Stratos build system.
+Golang is required, and version 1.9 is recommended as this is the version used by the Stratos build system.

 When you want to build the `1.1.0` tag in